Fat Pirate Casino

 Multiple users report being told their only withdrawal option is cryptocurrency—even when they deposited via card or e-wallet.
 This tactic serves two purposes:

 1. Friction Creation: Players unfamiliar with crypto must research wallets, create accounts, and navigate blockchain transactions.
-Many give up and reverse withdrawals.
+Many give up and reverse withdrawals out of frustration.

-2. Transaction Obscurity: Cryptocurrency payments are irreversible and difficult to trace, eliminating chargeback recourse.
+2. Transaction Obscurity: Cryptocurrency payments are irreversible and difficult to trace, eliminating chargeback recourse that protects players using traditional banking.

 Elizabeth Barrett’s case is illustrative: She deposited £40 via debit card, won £40, and was told she could only withdraw via Bitcoin.
 When she protested, customer service stated this was “policy for security reasons.”
-She eventually created a Bitcoin wallet, but the withdrawal took two months to process.
+She eventually created a Bitcoin wallet, but the withdrawal took two months to process—for a £40 win.

 The Technical Issue Excuse